 Goal 3: To foster the total personal and spiritual growth of each young person.

-If your student is older than 2nd grade and has not yet received Baptism or First Communion, please contact Michele Starke at the parish office for information about the RCIC (Rite of Christian Initiation for Children) program.
+If your student is older than 2nd grade and has not yet received Baptism or First Communion, please contact Francesca Brownsberger at the parish office for information about the RCIC (Rite of Christian Initiation for Children) program.

 Please turn in Confirmation Registration Forms to the parish office, along with the student’s baptismal certificate.